EmberNight/SYSC_3110/README.md

 SYSC 3110 - Software Development Project - Term Project

-Author: Jordan Peterkin

 ## Deliverables

 Located in the documentation folder:

+* allocate_sequence.png
+  * Sequence diagram of the allocation sequence
-* milestone2_seq_attack.png
+* attack_sequence.png
   * Sequence diagram of the attack sequence
-* milestone2_uml.png
+* class_diagram.png
   * Class UML diagram
+* designDecisions.md
+  * Contains design decisions (class functions and the reasoning behind it)
+  * Types of storage used for variables and reasoning
 * JavaDocs
   * Located are in the JavaDoc folder
+* move_sequence.png
+  * Sequence diagram of the movement sequence
 * UserManual
   * How to use the program
-* designDecisions.md
-  * Contains design decisions (class functions and the reasoning behind it)
-  * Types of storage used for variables and reasoning

 ## Important notes